apache/opendal/CONTRIBUTING.md

 # Contributing

-Hello contributors, welcome to the OpenDAL Community!
+Hello, welcome to the OpenDAL Community!
 This document will guide you on how to participate in our community and enjoy your time here.

 ## Taking Issues